About Us

 Stephanie is passionate about inspiring the next generation to build discipline, confidence, and become well-rounded individuals through movement and performance.

-Alannis’ story begins in the 1980s, when her parents, Patricio and Lorena, met at just 15 years old.
+Alannis’ story begins in the 1980s, when her parents, Patricio and Lorena, met at just 15 years old in Talca, Chile.
 Living under the hardships of the Pinochet regime in Chile, her family longed for safety, stability, and a better future.
 When the opportunity arose, they relocated to Mexico City in search of new possibilities.

 Eventually, Patricio and Lorena made the difficult decision to leave Mexico as well.
 With only two suitcases and their young children, they immigrated to the United States in the 1990s, carrying with them hope, courage, and determination.